brikis98/yevgeniy-brikman-homepage/_posts/2019-12-27-amusing-ourselves-to-death.md

 - **TV politics is about entertainment.**

     - The most important thing is not what a politician does, but how they look while doing it.
-    - Modern debates give candidates just a couple minutes each, which isn't enough time to make any reasonable argument.
+    - Modern debates give candidates just a couple of minutes each, which isn't enough time to make any reasonable argument.
     - So modern politics is just a series of sound bites and one-liners.

 - **Politicians used to be known for their arguments and policies.**